zyc9012/tatoemu/README.md

 # TatoEmu - Multi-System Retro Game Emulator

 TatoEmu is a multi-system retro game emulator written in C++ with SDL3 and WebAssembly targets.
-It currently supports GB/GBC, GBA, NES, CPS1, CPS2, and NeoGeo ROMs.
+It currently supports GB/GBC, GBA, NES, Mega Drive/Genesis, CPS1, CPS2, and NeoGeo ROMs.

 This project is just for fun.
 It aims to build minimal emulators that work for most games, with only basic features like saving and loading states.
 It prioritizes playability over accuracy.